DallanQ/dominion/Manual.md

 When a card gives you a choice ("choose one..."), you can pick any option, without considering whether or not you will be able to do it.
 This comes up with expansions.

-## 5-6 Player Rule (page 9)
+## 5-6 Player Rules (page 9)

 To play with 5 or 6 players, you need additional base cards.
 These are available in the Base Cards product and in the Big Box, or you could have two copies of Dominion.

 Most Victory piles still have 12 cards, as with 3-4 player games.
 However use 15 Provinces for 5 players, and use 18 Provinces for 6 players.
 Use 40 Curses for 5 players, 50 Curses for 6 players.

-Add All Of The Extra Coppers, Silvers, And Golds To Those Piles.
+Add all of the extra Coppers, Silvers, and Golds to those piles.

 The game end condition for 5-6 players is: any four piles are empty, or the Province pile is empty.